 But though we may be in isolation, that doesn’t mean we have to be alone.
 Thankfully, technology has enabled many to see and reconnect with friends and family, if not in person, at least in sight.

-To stay in touch, you can use:
+To stay connected, you can use:

 Video Chat Apps

 If there’s one thing that’s made isolating at least somewhat bearable, it’s been video chatting.
 Sure, we still communicate by phone or email.
 But there’s just something about getting to actually see a person that makes the experience feel more connecting and personal.

 Video chats with the grandparents and virtual happy hours are helping us to stay together, even while we’re apart.
 More than that, it’s even helping teachers to safely conduct classes for students outside the classroom.
 It’s allowing patients to check in with their doctors.
 And, at least in some industries, for work to continue from home.

 Depending on how often you decide to video chat, and with how many people, you have a range of video chat apps to choose from.
 There are numerous free options like Google Duo, Skype, or FaceTime, which offer basic features suitable for most video chatting needs.
 Or you can look into paid options when you need more advanced features or have to host a large group.